-And one way you can prepare your toddler for this tandem feeding is to really have a good chat about the fact that your baby will need to do a lot of frequent feeding and that breastmilk is really your baby’s only food, as opposed to your older child, who is all grown up and eats lots of other foods.
+One way you can prepare your toddler or small child for tandem feeding (dependent upon age and understanding) is to talk about the fact that the new baby will need to do lots of feeding, and that breastmilk will be the new baby’s only food, as opposed to your older child, who is all grown up and eats lots of other foods.

-And while tandem-feeding, prepare yourself for feeling very hungry and thirsty.
-It’s important that you eat to hunger, and you drink to thirst, to keep up the level of nutrients that will be needed to provide milk for both.
+When you tandem feed, it’s very common to feel hungry and thirsty, so eat to hunger and drink to thirst to keep up the level of nutrients that will be needed to provide milk for both.

-I feel that it’s also really important in the first few weeks, particularly while you’re getting breastfeeding established with your baby, that you also seek out help from friends and family who can offer practical support to you as well, maybe taking your toddler out for a little trip here and there, and occupying your toddler too.
+It’s important in the first few weeks, particularly while you’re getting breastfeeding established with your baby, that you seek out help from friends and family who can offer practical support to you as well, e.g., offering to look after your older child.

 Review dates, references & further resources